 For instance, let’s say you have a $1,000,000 life insurance policies with a particular company.
 If they were to go under and you live in Massachusetts, the state insurance fund will pay a maximum death benefit of $300,000.
 You would lose $700,000 in death benefits.

 So be sure to research life insurance companies well to find out their financial ratings.
-Again, your financial advisor can take on the work of researching life insurance companies for you to help select the strongest, healthiest, most reliable life insurance company or companies out there.
+Again, your financial advisor can take on the work of researching life insurance companies for you.
+We can help select the strongest, healthiest, most reliable life insurance company or companies out there.
 When the insurance company is strong, and run well, your loved ones will likely have less hassle to deal with in the future and your money will perform best for them.

-Listen to our podcast for more details, and contact us to see how your existing life insurance policies may be able to be improved, or to begin your process of choosing optimal life insurance policies to protect your loved ones and your business.
+Listen to our podcast for more details.
+Contact us to see how your existing life insurance policies may be able to be improved.
+Or if you don’t have a policy, we can help you begin your process of choosing optimal life insurance policies to protect your loved ones and your business.

-Life insurance policy details can be confusing, and rushing into buying a policy just to ‘get it done’ is a recipe for disaster.
+Life insurance policy details can be confusing.
+Rushing into buying a policy just to ‘get it done’ is a recipe for disaster.
 With a qualified financial planner’s help, this important estate-planning step can ‘get done’ smartly for your, and your family’s, peace of mind.